 Food security: From January to March 2019, approximately 5.76 million people are estimated to be severely food insecure.
 The most affected people are IDPs and host communities in conflict-affected areas.
 The economic crisis deteriorates the food security situation further as food prices are constantly rising. ?

-Health: Outbreaks, especially of water-borne diseases, are placing strain on limited health services, and medicine shortages are reported country-wide.
+Health: Outbreaks, especially waterborne diseases, are straining limited health services.
+Severe medicine shortages are reported countrywide. ?
 Health and hygiene promotion is needed to prevent the spread of diseases in many parts of the country.
-3.9 are in need of healthcare. ?
+In total, 5.2 million are in need of healthcare. ?

 Information Gaps and needs

 - Lack of regular gender-sensitive needs assessments in all sectors.